tmpfs/prism/README.md

 ### Experimental Properties

-When the `experimentalPlugins` option is given plugins that handle these properties are configured.
+When the `experimentalPlugins` option is given these properties are configured.

-These properties are considered experimental as they make use of `context` to propagate values to child components and the behaviour is undefined when components wrapped by `Prism()` make use of the `context`.
+They are considered experimental due to use of `context` to propagate values to child components and the behaviour is undefined when components wrapped by `Prism()` make use of the `context`.

 #### font

-The `font` property provides a convenient shortcut for all the [Text Style Props][].
+The `font` property provides a convenient shortcut for all the [Text Style Props][] and can be useful if you have a lot of inline text styling.

-Only `Text` and `TextInput` components can accept these style properties so components that wish to recieve them in their computed stylesheet must specify the `supportsText` option.
+Only `Text` and `TextInput` components can accept these style properties so components that wish to receive them in their computed stylesheet must specify the `supportsText` option.

-This property is propagated via the context which allows us to declare text styles on parent elements that do not support text and override them in child components.

-A simple declaration might look like:
+An example using [Prism Components][]:

 ```html
 <Layout font={{size: 'large', color: 'red'}}>